 Reusing the ground beans to make more coffee is possible, but not as rewarding as I would like it to be.

 The results I got had me conclude that the only suitable re-brewing option for spent coffee grounds is by reusing them with the cold brew method.

 You will likely be satisfied with the results, especially if you drink your coffee sweetened or you add milk.

 Nevertheless, caffeine concentration will be significantly lower and you won’t get a strong caffeine kick.

-Other methods such as French press, Aeropress, or espresso machine re-brewing, I wouldn’t recommend.
+As for other methods such as French press, Aeropress, or espresso re-brewing – I wouldn’t recommend.

-But if you think they will work for you based on everything I told you, that’s totally fine.
+But if you think these devices will work well-enough for you, based on everything I told you, that’s totally fine.

 Just don’t try to use yesterday’s moldy grounds.